morichtereur/cryptocurrency_analysis_fintech/README.md

 **Project Overview: Cryptocurrency Analysis**

-**Introduction**
-This project delves into the dynamic world of cryptocurrency by analyzing a blend of historical data on major cryptocurrencies and comparing it with traditional financial markets like the S&P 500.
-We use sophisticated machine learning models to predict market trends and provide deep insights into the behaviors of digital assets.
+Welcome to our Data Science Project for the "Seminar Topics in FinTech" course at Erasmus University Rotterdam.
+This project explores the vibrant and evolving domain of cryptocurrencies.
+By analyzing extensive historical data on major digital currencies and comparing these with traditional financial indices like the S&P 500, we aim to uncover deep insights into market trends and asset behaviors.
+Utilizing sophisticated machine learning models, our goal is to predict future movements in the cryptocurrency market, providing valuable perspectives to both academic and financial industry stakeholders.
+For queries or further discussion, feel free to reach out via our project email: 597963mr@eur.nl.

-***Data Collection**
+**Data Collection**

 The datasets employed in this project include: